F1y1113/yifeidong/_pages/about.md

   - /about.html
 ---

-I am pursuing my Ph.D. degree at SICE, UESTC, supervised by Prof. [[Zhenming Peng](https://idiplab.uestc.cn/queryNews?htmlid=1545286321065)].
-Currently, my research interests focus on optimization-based methods with applications in signal and image processing, learning, and computer vision.
+I am a research assistant intern in University of Washington, supervised by Prof. [[Zhi-Qi Cheng](https://www.cs.cmu.edu/~zhiqic/)].
+Since 2023, I have also had the privilege of being guided by Prof. Alexander G Hauptmann and Dr. Qi Dai.
+Prior to this, I spent two enriching years at Columbia University, where I worked with Prof. Ching-Yung Lin and Prof. Henning Schulzrinne.
+Currently, my research interests focus on Embodied AI and foundational models, particularly in Vision-and-Language Navigation (VLN) and human-aware social navigation.

 ## Education
 - B.Eng., EIE, UESTC, China, 2017-2021.
-- M.Eng., SICE, UESTC, China, 2021-2023.
+- B.Eng., EE, University of Glasgow, UK, 2017-2021. (dual degree)
-- Ph.D.
-Candidate, SICE, UESTC, China, 2023-present.
+- M.Eng., EE, Columbia University, USA, 2021-2023.

 ## Publication